-Compact refrigerators that clearly conform to proper electrical and chemical standards, operate on no more than 2.0 amps, have a capacity not exceeding 6 cubic feet and have outside dimensions that does not exceed 48 inches, are permitted.
+Compact refrigerators that clearly conform to proper electrical and chemical standards, operate on no more than 2.0 amps, have a capacity not exceeding 6 cubic feet and have outside dimensions that do not exceed 48 inches, are permitted.
 Two refrigerators are allowed per resident room; each must be UL/ETL-approved.
-Compact refrigerators can also be rented through the Residence Life and Housing Office.
+Microfridges may also be rented through Campus Specialities at mymicrofridge.com.
+Campus Specialities will deliver the Microfridge to your room prior to move in and pick it up at the end of the academic year.